SQA-PSE-WS2020/xmas-sheet/README.md

 # About

-This is an empty project for the PSE XMas sheet.
+This is a project for the xmas-sheet.
+It comes with JavaFX preconfigured.